 Holly entered the portal.
 Her identity was ripped away, torn off like a storm-tossed sheet.
 In the miasmic spin of unending awareness, she realized who she was and what she’d done, and she fully understood she’d volunteered for it.

 She didn’t want to be so GODDAMN RESPONSIBLE!

 [This is yours—your birthright!]
 Wodec shouted.
 [Enjoy it to the fullest!]

-The barbarians entered the portal and were drenched in a sea of dissolving colors.
+The barbarians were drenched in a sea of colors.
 Marvelous hues roiled past them, winding and twisting like alien sea-creatures.
-When one of the sentient coils made contact with their disembodied thought-forms, a surge of soul-deep contentment would rush through them.
-It was happening to their mounts as well—typically, the war-trained velociraptors assessed anything and everything with a predatory gaze, but their slit-eyed gazes had widened with wonder.
+When one of the coils touched their thought-forms, a surge of contentment would rush through them.
+It was happening to their mounts as well—typically, the battle-trained raptors assessed anything and everything with a predatory mien, but now, their slit-eyed gazes were wide with wonder.

 Krul’Dar was blown away.
 As Chief Chronicler, he knew more about the arcane than his war-groomed counterparts, but this was beyond his wildest dreams.
 He’d never, ever imagined that it could be this fantastic, this incredible, this—

-A second later they were astride their mounts, charging through the San Francisco suburbs, stabbing the shit out of Dissona’s demon-spawn.
+A second later they were charging through suburban San Francisco, stabbing the shit out of Dissona’s demon-spawn.